-Make the most of your cash and still eat more healthily.
+Make the most of your cash and still eat a healthy, balanced vegan diet with these easy tips that will save you money.

 Cheap fruit & veg